 This baked cod is hands-down my favorite fish dish.
 It turns out perfectly flaky every time.
 The flavorful, creamy sauce puts it over the top!

 This baked cod is one of the easiest fish dishes you can make, and easily one of the most delicious!
 You get perfect, flaky cod every time and the cream sauce kicks it up to the next level.
 Even your pickiest eaters will love this dish!
-Cod is such a mild fish anyway but when it is baked in this cream sauce, any trace of fishiness disappears.
+Cod baked in cream sauce loses all traces of fishiness.
 You are going to love it!

 About 10 years ago I took a cooking class from a renowned chef in Salt Lake City.
 The entire class was all about how to cook fish.
-The chef gave some excellent pointers on how to find and buy the best fish, one of them being if you must buy fish from a grocery store (rather than a fresh fish market), always buy it FROZEN.
+The chef gave some excellent pointers on how to find and buy the best fish.
+For instance, if you must buy fish from a grocery store (rather than a fresh fish market), always buy it FROZEN.

 Don’t buy the fish that has already been thawed and sitting in the case.
-Most likely, they took fish that was frozen already and put it in the case.
-If you go home and freeze the fish for later use, that will be the 2nd time it has been frozen.
+If you go home and freeze the fish for later, the fish will be frozen twice.
 That is not ideal.
-If you must, ask the person at the seafood counter to wrap up some fish for you that is still frozen.
+When you request fish at the seafood counter, ask them to wrap up fish that is still frozen.
 Or to simplify things, just buy the frozen cod at Costco.
 It’s delicious!

 For this recipe you can use any kind of mild white fish, not just cod.
 Halibut, tilapia, mahi mahi… these will all work great!
 Just be sure that when you are cooking them to check for doneness.
 Tilapia will typically cook faster than, say, halibut because it is usually not as thick of a cut.
 Use whatever fish is “in season” and you won’t be disappointed!
-Here is a great chart to see what fish are in season at any given time (click HERE).
+Click this FRESH FISH AVAILABILITY CHART to see which fresh fish is in season any month of the year.

 What goes well with baked cod?